How many inhabitants in the world! One of the major lessons in world demographic history is that the growth of the world population is tearing.

 New challenges, new problems to manage, among which there will probably not be overpopulation but its opposite.

-Edit: new studies on world demographic statistics confirm this trend, also detailing the characteristics of what will be an authentic geopolitical revolution (or counter-revolution).
+Edit: new studies on world demographic statistics confirm this trend, also detailing the characteristics of what will be an authentic geopolitical revolution (or counter-revolution) linked to the world population.
 I talked about it in this post.